hamvocke/spring-testing/README.md

 ──────────────
 ```

-The base of the pyramid is the easy part.
-It's made up of **Unit Tests** which should be the biggest part of your test suite.
+The base of the pyramid is made up of unit tests.
+They should make the biggest part of your automated test suite.

-The cool thing about Unit Tests is that they're easy to write and that once you've got the hang of it you can apply them
-everywhere.
-It doesn't matter if you test a `Conteroller`, a `Repository` a domain class or any other class  in your
-codebase.
-In a unit test you simply instanciate your _subject under test_ (i.e. the class you're testing), mock or stub
-all dependencies of that class and you're ready to go.
-As a rule of thumb, Unit Tests should make up **80%** of your test suite.
+The next layer, integration tests, test all places where your application serializes or deserializes data.
+Your service's REST API, Repositories or calling third-party services are good examples.
+This codebase contains example for all of these tests.

 ```
  ╭┄┄┄┄┄┄┄╮      ┌──────────┐      ┌──────────┐